jdeath/enphase_local/README.md

 # To Do
 1. Cache Local Token Between Homeassistant Restarts incase cloud is down
-1. Have a version that switched for people with "Load with Solor Production".
+1. Have a version that switched for people with "Load with Solar Production".
 This can be queried from local envoy, so should be easy